 But that's often a penny wise and a pound foolish since advice from a qualified professional could save an estate many thousands of dollars, make the process of settling an estate much easier and help family members avoid potential liabilities.

 "When you act as executor, there is fiduciary liability and exposure to you personally if you do not follow the terms of the will exactly," notes estate attorney Rebecca Doane.

-For instance, "executors can be surcharged [fined] if they distribute funds improperly," says Doane, who is the founder of Doane & Doane, P.A., an estate planning firm based in North Palm Beach, Fla.
+For instance, "executors can be surcharged [fined] if they distribute funds improperly," says Doane, who is the founder of Doane & Doane, an estate planning firm based in North Palm Beach, Florida.
 A good lawyer will help you sidestep this pitfall.

 Aside from wanting to understand possible liability issues, some people may simply be too emotionally overwhelmed do everything alone.
 "I've had adult children who've graduated from Ivy League business schools who are so grief-stricken that they come in and say 'I can't handle this,' " says Doane, adding that there's no shame in asking for help.
 Seeking professional support is a good idea, even if only to get a free consultation about your family's situation.

 If you do retain an attorney, hire one who handles wills, trusts and estates exclusively.
 Avoid real estate lawyers, divorce lawyers, personal injury or criminal attorneys, and others who don't specialize in estate planning.
 And only select a board-certified attorney.
 Ideally, try to work with a lawyer or firm that is AV rated.
 That indicates the attorney or firm has received the highest possible professional standards and ethics rankings.